top of page

 Adjective + -ismus

-The ending -ismus forms abstract nouns that often describe ideologies, movements, or systems.
+The ending -ismus forms abstract nouns that often describe ideas, movements, or systems.
 To form the noun, add -ismus to the adjective stem.
 These nouns are masculine (der).

 Examples: